vickneee/tic-tac-toe/README.md

 # tic-tac-toe
-A simple Tic-Tac-Toe game with play again button.
+A simple Tic-Tac-Toe game with play again button using HTML, CSS and JavaScript.